A Very Incomplete List of Notable Black Jews

 Jordan Dangerfield is an NFL player, a safety for the Pittsburgh Steelers.
 He played college football at Hofstra University before transferring to Towson University, but put his university career on hold to join the NFL.
 Six years after leaving Towson, Dangerfield returned to complete his bachelor’s degree.
 He’s a member of the Ethiopian Jewish community.

-Lenny Kravitz is an award-winning singer, songwriter, and record producer.
+Lenny Kravitz (who identifies as Jewish and Christian) is an award-winning singer, songwriter, and record producer.
 Like his former wife, actress Lisa Bonet, Kravitz is half Black and half Russian Jewish.
 Their daughter, actress Zoë Kravitz, also identifies as a secular Jew.

 Pictured above: Rabbi Alysa Stanton